 The Smartlook script can be added to a page without compromising content security in compliance with the Content-Security-Policy (CSP) directives.
 More on the CSP can be found here.

-For Smartlook to work with your CSP directive, four things are required:
+For Smartlook to work with your CSP directive, two things are required:

 To add domains